logo

 Content Overview

-1. Document Verification Blind Spot: When Real IDs Are Used by Fake People
+1. Document Verification Gaps: When Real IDs Are Used by Fake People

-2. Device Fingerprinting Failure: How Fraud Networks Mimic Legitimate Users
+3. Device Fingerprinting Frauds: How Fraud Networks Mimic Legitimate Users

-3. Consent Compliance Gaps: When "I Agree" Doesn't Mean Understanding
+4. Consent Compliance: When "I Agree" Doesn't Mean Understanding

 6. Speed-Optimized Vulnerability: Why Frictionless Journeys Help Fraudsters